nextbreakpoint/flink-k8s-toolbox/README.md

 ## Flink Operator and Cluster status

-The operator detects new resource of kind FlinkCluster (primary resource) in a namespace, and automatically creates other managed resources (secondary resources), like StatefulSet, Service, and Job, based on the configuration provided in the primary resource.
+The operator detects new resource of kind FlinkCluster (primary resource) in a namespace, and automatically creates other managed resources (secondary resources), like StatefulSet, Service, and BatchJob, based on the specification provided in the custom resource.
-The operator persists some status as annotations on the primary resources, and performs several tasks automatically, like creating savepoints periodically or recreating the cluster when the primary resource is modified.
+The operator persists some status on the resource, and performs several tasks automatically, such as creating savepoints or recreating the cluster when the specification changed.

 The possible states of a FlinkCluster resource are represented in this graph: